 Volcanic and Seismic Activity

 Taupo sits within one of the world’s most active volcanic zones.
-While the chance of a significant eruption during your visit is extremely small, it’s worth being aware of the volcanic context.
+The chance of a significant eruption during your visit is extremely small, but it’s worth understanding the context.
 The Taupo Volcanic Zone extends from Mt Ruapehu in the south to Whakaari (White Island) off the Bay of Plenty coast.
-GeoNet (geonet.org.nz) monitors volcanic and seismic activity 24/7 and publishes volcanic alert levels for all active volcanoes.
+GeoNet monitors volcanic and seismic activity around the clock and publishes volcanic alert levels for all active volcanoes.
 Earthquakes occur regularly throughout New Zealand, though most are too small to feel.
-If you feel a significant earthquake, remember the emergency protocol: Drop, Cover, and Hold.
-Move away from buildings, power lines, and steep slopes once the shaking stops.
+If you feel a significant one, remember the protocol: Drop, Cover, and Hold.
+Once the shaking stops, move away from buildings, power lines, and steep slopes.

 Severe Weather

-The Taupo region can experience severe weather events including heavy rainfall, strong winds, and winter storms.
-MetService issues weather warnings and watches that are broadcast through media and displayed at i-SITE visitor centres.
+The Taupo region can experience severe weather including heavy rainfall, strong winds, and winter storms.
+MetService issues warnings and watches that are broadcast through media and displayed at i-SITE visitor centres.
 During severe weather warnings, avoid hiking, water activities, and unnecessary travel.
 In winter, ice on roads (particularly the Desert Road) is a serious hazard.
-Heavy rainfall can cause rapid river level rises and localised flooding.
-Lightning storms, while uncommon, can occur during summer and pose a particular risk to hikers on exposed terrain like the Tongariro Alpine Crossing — if you hear thunder, descend immediately and seek lower ground.
+Heavy rain can cause rapid river-level rises and localised flooding.
+Lightning storms, while uncommon, can occur in summer and pose a particular risk to hikers on exposed terrain like the Tongariro Alpine Crossing — if you hear thunder, descend immediately and seek lower ground.

 Emergency Preparedness

 Keep your phone charged and carry a portable power bank.
 Save the emergency number (111) in your phone.
-Download offline maps of the area (Google Maps allows this) in case you’re somewhere without cell service.
+Download offline maps of the area (Google Maps allows this) in case you’re somewhere without coverage.
 Know the location of the nearest hospital and medical centre.
 If you’re heading into the backcountry, consider carrying a Personal Locator Beacon (PLB) — these can be rented from DOC visitor centres and outdoor shops, and can summon rescue services even where there’s no cell coverage.
 Register your trip plans with someone reliable and check in at agreed times.
-If you’re a solo backpacker, the AdventureSmart online trip intentions system allows you to log your plans and nominate an emergency contact.
+If you’re a solo backpacker, the AdventureSmart online trip-intentions system lets you log your plans and nominate an emergency contact.

 Adventure Activity Safety

-Taupo is an adventure capital with activities ranging from bungy jumping and skydiving to jet boating and white-water rafting.
-New Zealand’s adventure tourism industry is well-regulated, but accidents can and do occur.
-Choose operators that are registered with Qualmark (New Zealand’s quality assurance system) and check reviews from other travellers.
-Reputable operators will provide thorough safety briefings, quality equipment, and experienced guides.
-Never feel pressured to participate if you’re uncomfortable — a good operator will never rush you or dismiss your concerns.
+Taupo is an adventure capital, with everything from bungy jumping and skydiving to jet boating and white-water rafting.
+New Zealand’s adventure tourism industry is well-regulated, but accidents can and do happen.
+Choose operators registered with Qualmark (New Zealand’s official quality-assurance system) and check reviews from other travellers.
+Reputable operators provide thorough safety briefings, quality equipment, and experienced guides.
+Never feel pressured to take part if you’re uncomfortable — a good operator will never rush you or brush off your concerns.
+For the activities themselves, see our Taupo adventure activities guide.

-Before booking adventure activities, ensure your travel insurance covers them.
-Some budget policies exclude activities classified as “extreme” or “hazardous.”
-Read the fine print, and if in doubt, contact your insurer to confirm coverage.
+Before booking, make sure your travel insurance covers the activity.
+Some budget policies exclude anything classified as “extreme” or “hazardous,” so read the fine print, and if in doubt, contact your insurer to confirm.
 Listen carefully to all safety instructions and ask questions if anything is unclear.
-Don’t participate if you’ve been drinking alcohol or using substances that could impair your judgement or reactions.
-Be honest about any medical conditions or physical limitations — operators need this information to keep you safe.
+Don’t participate if you’ve been drinking or using anything that could impair your judgement or reactions.
+And be honest about any medical conditions or physical limitations — operators need that information to keep you safe.

 Personal Safety Tips